BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 </details>

 ## NEW and Exciting Vision Models
 As of release 3.0 the program includes Vision Models that will generate summaries of what each picture depicts, which are then added to the vector database.
+I wrote a [Medium article](https://medium.com/@vici0549/search-images-with-vector-database-retrieval-augmented-generation-rag-3d5a48881de5) on this as well.

 <div align="center"><h2>CONTACT</h2></div>